 To be able to conduct experiments on your WooCommerce site, you need to connect Google Optimize with Google Analytics.
 MonsterInsights’ Optimize addon makes it easy to implement it in just a few clicks.

 We hope this article helped you learn some cool WooCommerce SEO tips to boost your traffic and sales.
-You can drive even more targeted traffic by following some more simple SEO tactics.
+Now, learn How to Set Up WooCommerce Conversion Tracking in Google Analytics.